mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 For libguestfs commands, the editor can be changed using the EDITOR environment variable.

 E.g. `export EDITOR="nano -w"`, revert with `unset EDITOR`

+**Other**

+Libvirt changes the ownership of image files as part of it's operations, regardless of original ownership.

+- When the virtual machine is started, the ownership is changed to `libvirt-qemu:kvm`.
+- When the virtual machine is stopped, the ownership is changed to `root:root`.

+Therefore you may need to change the image file ownership prior to executing any commands directly against the image file (such as the libguestfs commands) or run the commands as root.

 Deleting a virtual machine
 ------------------------------